 The Group will increase its focus on increasing the number of users of its free portfolio management service, website and mobile phone application ("App").
 These users are expected to convert to new subscribers and investors in its fund management products.
-This is expected to result in a continued increase in operating costs, particularly marketing expenditure.
-Retention of existing subscription members stabilised over the second half of the year.
-Commissions income is expected to continue to fall, albeit at a slower rate than in 2018.
-There is a risk of a material decline in Commissions income if there is a significant and sustained equity market fall or changes in financial services regulation that may diminish its ability to collect commissions in the future.
+Retention of existing subscription members improved over the course over the year with total paying subscribers flat from 31 December 2018 to 30 June 2019.
+High retention rates are expected to continue.
+Commissions income is expected to continue to fall.
+There is a risk of a material decline in Commissions income if financial services regulation is enacted earlier than management has assessed or there is a significant and sustained equity market fall that may diminish its ability to collect commissions in the future.
 The Group has contingency plans to reduce as many variable costs as possible in that event.

-Employee Share Ownership Plan
+Long Term Incentive Plan and Employee Share Ownership Plan

-The Company lent \$178,500 to employees of the Group to acquire 700,000 ordinary shares on 6 September 2017 (Grant Date) as part of the Employee Share Ownership Plan (ESOP), which was approved by shareholders at the Annual General Meeting on 29 November 2016.
+The Company lent \$312,375 to employees of the Group to acquire 1,225,000 ordinary shares on 6 March 2019 (grant date) as part of the Employee Share Ownership Plan (ESOP), which was approved by shareholders at the Annual General Meeting on 29 November 2016.
 The shares were issued on the Grant Date.
+The shares will vest in three equal tranches on the first, second and third anniversaries of the Grant Date.